roseymars/NC-News/README.md

 ## Setup ##

-Firstly you will need to clone this repo
+Firstly you will need to clone this repo:

 ```
 git clone
 ```

-Then you can open it up in your favourite code editor.
+Then you can open it up in your favourite code editor

-Afterwards use the 'npm install' command to install all the dependencies needed.
+Afterwards, in the root of the project, use the 'npm install' command to install all the dependencies needed:

 ```
 npm install